iMontouch/vanillaplus/README.md

 [Enhanced Map Colors](https://mods.factorio.com/mods/osldgoth/Enhanced_Map_Colors) - *Adds color to items on map/minimap for contrast.
 Aids map readability.*

+[AutoDeconstruct](https://mods.factorio.com/mods/mindmix/AutoDeconstruct) - *This mod marks drills that have no more resources to mine for deconstruction.*

 ### Utilitys

 [Blueprint String](https://mods.factorio.com/mods/DaveMcW/blueprint-string) - *This mod makes it easy to import and share blueprints.*